You want to know as much as you can about your email subscribers so you can send them stuff that’s actually useful.

 The hover card will show you their Twitter profile info, plus some of their latest tweets.
 Using the example above, now I know Aarron likes artisan coffee.
 If he were a super VIP client, I’d be checking up on the coffee my caterer is supplying for the event, and maybe even get some Blue Bottle myself.

 Now, before you start thinking about sending targeted campaigns to the influencers in order to get their endorsement for something, you should reconsider.
 The funny thing about influencers is they really don’t want to be influenced.
 Instead, use this tool to learn everything you can about them.
 What makes them so influential?
 What inspires them to inspire others?
 What, about you, inspired them to subscribe to your list?
 Know who they are, and what makes them so special.

 Generate reports on age and gender of your subscribers

-Social Pro even gives you a breakdown of your list by gender:
+Social Profiles even gives you a breakdown of your list by gender:

 and see how your list breaks down by age group: